-In the mid-1960s Paul Sharits began to explore the potential of the flicker, embarking on a (…)
+In the mid-1960s Paul Sharits began to explore the potential of the flicker, embarking on a persistent pursuit of the (…)

-A group of filmmakers makes a pilgrimage to Ingmar Bergman's house on the remote Swedish island of (…)
+A group of filmmakers makes a pilgrimage to Ingmar Bergman's house on the remote Swedish island of Faro to discuss his (…)

-Louise Traon is the daughter of Valérie Loiseleux, who edited Manoel de Oliveira's films for over (…)
+Louise Traon is the daughter of Valérie Loiseleux, who edited Manoel de Oliveira's films for over twenty years (…)